-GDPR gives you certain rights with respect to your personal data, including the right to access information held about you.
+GDPR gives EU-based individuals certain rights with respect to their personal data, including the right to access information held about them.

-In accordance with the GDPR, you can exercise your right of access by emailing our Data Protection Officer and make one of the following requests:
+In accordance with the GDPR, data subjects in the EU can exercise their rights by emailing our General Counsel and making one of the following requests:

 - information about how your personal data is processed